pos-fog/ota/changelogs/fog.md

+# 20252707
+- Updated prebuilt kernel
+- For new installation (clean flash), I no longer shipped Gmail and Google Maps
+- Some minor source changes

 # 20252007
 - Settings: Remove "Google Play System Update" in Android Version
 - Properly disable some unused GMS components and disable Pixel Battery widget